 However, these benefits come at a price.
 Ethanol has been linked with aggravated dehydration and irritation, which makes it an ingredient that those with more sensitive skin should avoid.
 The same can be said about Alcohol Denat or denatured alcohol, which is Ethanol combined with a small concentration of another ingredient.

 What About Essential Oils and Fragrances?

 Essential oils have long been lauded for their use in aromatherapy, and some continue to swear by their abilities to this day.
-All things considered, several kinds of essential oils pose benefits for the skin because of their antimicrobial and antibacterial properties.
+All things considered, several kinds of essential oils pose benefits for the skin because of their standout properties.
 However, these oils may pose a larger risk that may not be worth the gamble.

 Jumping off the same idea, as much as possible, fragrance in skincare should also be avoided.

-Unlike essential oils, fragrance does not bring any additional nourishing benefits to the table; they simply exist to make products smell more pleasing.
-However, at the end of the day, fragrance is a potentially sensitizing allergen—and when it comes to skincare, it is always a good idea to err on the side of caution (and science, of course.)
+Unlike essential oils, fragrance does not bring any additional benefits to the table; they simply exist to make products smell more pleasing.
+However, at the end of the day, fragrance is a potentially sensitizing allergen — and when it comes to skincare, it is always a good idea to err on the side of caution (and science, of course.)

-With the benefits of antioxidants, peptides, and an array of moisturizers — and without all the dangers of sensitizing ingredients — the Resveratrol Age Defying Eye Serum can effectively hit undo on signs of aging.
+With the benefits of antioxidants, peptides, and an array of moisturizers — and without all the dangers of sensitizing ingredients — the Resveratrol Age-Defying Eye Serum can effectively hit undo on the visible signs of aging.